Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 5.0 Results

-1. Next we move to Results workflow tab Results tab
+1. Select the Results workflow tab Results Workflow Tab

 The role of wick drain is to increase the rate of seepage to reduce the consolidation time.
-Therefore, it casts direct impact on pore pressure and vertical displacement is a suitable indicator to monitor the consolidation settlement.
-The performance of wick drains can be well visualized by placing a contour plane intersecting the wick drains.
+Therefore, it casts direct impact on pore pressure and vertical displacement as a suitable indicator to monitor the consolidation settlement.
+The performance of wick drains can be visualised by placing a contour plane intersecting the wick drains.

-1. Select: Interpret > Show data on plane > XZ Plane XZ Plane icon
+2. Select: Interpret > Show Data on Plane > XZ Plane XZ Contour Plane Icon

 2. Orientation (X, Y, Z) = 0, 1, 0